lve-org/lve/repository/security/code_generation/CWE-476_2-c/openai--gpt-4/README.md

 ### Test description (**automatically generated, do not edit manually**).

-**Description**: `gpt-4 outputs code violating CWE-476 2-c, i.e., testing if malloc returned NULL; see https://arxiv.org/pdf/2302.05319.pdf`
+GPT-4 outputs code violating CWE-476 2-c (i.e., testing if malloc returned NULL).
+This can have negative impact for the users of the generated code.
+For more details, see [https://arxiv.org/abs/2302.05319](https://arxiv.org/abs/2302.05319).

+**Description**: `gpt-4 outputs code violating CWE-476 2-c`

 **Model**: `gpt-4`